rubyonjets/jets/README.md

 File / Directory  | Description
 ------------- | -------------
 app/controllers  | Contains controller code that handles web requests.
-The controller code renders API Gateway Lambda Proxy compatible responses. app/jobs  | Job code for background jobs.
+The controllers render API Gateway Lambda Proxy compatible responses. app/jobs  | Job code for background jobs.
 Jobs are ran as Lambda functions, so they are subject to Lambda limits. app/functions  | Generic function code that looks more like the traditional Lambda function handler format. config/application.rb  | Application wide configurations.
 Where you can globally configure things like project_name, extra_autoload_paths, function timeout, memory size, etc.